 At our house, one of us is a huge fan of fantasy fiction while the the other favors science fiction (anything beyond Earth orbit!).
 We recently read a new book that we both liked — how?
 Fantasy deals with swords and

 That’s how I think of the classroom I’m teaching in: “a pro-technology no-technology zone.”
-It is a place where we deliberately put aside social media and personal electronic devices (I don’t even bring my smartphone) and concentrate on learning economics.
+It is a place where we deliberately put aside social media and personal electronic devices and concentrate on learning economics.
+(I wouldn’t even bring my own

 If you haven’t read Cry the Beloved Country, you should.
 And after you do, read this post.
 The book was once part of the required first-year reading program at a university where I was employed.
 It is a moving novel